Routes and Timetables

 A small number of Night Routes numbered in the N series serve the bars, clubs and restaurants of San Giljan at higher fares.
 On Gozo there is a single journey with an N prefix - a late evening journey on Fridays and Saturdays from Victoria to the ferry at Mgarr.

-A recent development is the introduction of a demand responsive minibus service branded Tallinja On Demand (formerly TD Plus) which links specific bus stops in the Sliema, St Julian's, Pembroke, San Gwann and Birkirkara area.
+There is also a demand responsive minibus service branded Tallinja On Demand (formerly TD Plus) which links specific bus stops in the Sliema, St Julian's, Pembroke, San Gwann and Birkirkara area.
 Trips are booked using the Tallinja app.

 Official Timetables